goodwillcoding/configme/README.rst

 -----

 ConfigMe is a small, fast, down-to-earth, open source Python config generation framework and command line utility.
-It makes generation real-world configuration files and deployment more fun, more predictable, and more productive.
+It makes generation of real-world configuration files and deployment more fun, more predictable, and more productive.